 Q: Will this tool give me access to micromobility data?

 A: In order to populate the tool with data, you need to have access an operators' data (as an API endpoint) and enter the access token.
 This is something that individual cities and operators develop agreements around.
-The tool converts MDS feeds into useful metrics, but it is not run by SharedStreets and does not contain the data itself.
+The tool converts point data from scooters into useful metrics, but it is not run by SharedStreets and does not contain the data itself.

 Q: Why did you build this?